apollographql/rover/ARCHITECTURE.md

 Rover commands are laid out as `rover [NOUN] [VERB]` to create clear separation of concerns for multiple areas of graph management.

-### Designing new commands

 Generally, we are hesitant to add a new `NOUN` to Rover's surface area, unless there is a clear and real need.

 An example of a clear need is the `graph` vs. `subgraph` vs. `supergraph` command structure.
 Each of these nouns has similar associated verbs.

 Let's look at the `fetch` commands as an example. `rover graph fetch` and `rover subgraph fetch` each take a positional required `<GRAPH_REF>` argument, and `subgraph fetch` also has a required `--subgraph` flag.
-It really looks like there doesn't need to be differentiation between these commands.
-We could have made this behavior implicit by making `--subgraph` optional, and only returning a subgraph schema if the `--subgraph` argument was provided.
+It looks like there doesn't need to be differentiation between these commands: we could have made this behavior implicit by making `--subgraph` optional, and only returning a subgraph schema if the `--subgraph` argument was provided.

 The problem with this approach is that having two different return types from the same command leads to unexpected results and makes it difficult to understand the mental model needed to work with the graph registry.
 Additionally, it would have made it difficult to design commands that _only_ exist for `subgraphs`, and vice versa (such as `rover subgraph check`).

-In general, it is best to keep related commands together, and to avoid cognitive complexity wherever possible.
+In general, it's best to keep related commands together, and to avoid cognitive complexity wherever possible.
 New commands should either be associated with an existing top-level noun, or a new noun should be proposed.

 ### Project Structure